Skip to Main Content

 - Ask the librarian for help.

-- If your selected database does not support Boolean searching, use your most important keyword as your search term
+- When you go to the individual databases,if your selected database does not support Boolean searching, use your most important keyword as your search ter

 - If your selected database supports Boolean searching, arrange your unique keywords with "and" between them.
 This tells the computer that each unique term must be in all of the items in your retrieval list,

-- For instance cardiovascular disease and nursing.
+- For instance gum disease and nursing.
 Both concepts must be in each item retrieved.

 - In many databases there will be an advanced feature that will help you do this.